ketanhdoshi/ketanhdoshi.github.io/_posts/2020-12-13-Transformers-Overview.md

 ---
 layout: post
 title: Transformers Explained Visually (Part 1) - Overview of Functionality
+subtitle: A Gentle Guide to Transformers, how they are used for NLP, and why they are better than RNNs, in Plain English.
+How Attention helps improve performance.
 categories: [ Transformers, tutorial ]
 author: ketan
 tags: featured